0x00pf/programming4wannabes/part-03.md

 Overall, and without going into the electronics within the processor, what you need to know is that each processor is optimised to work with its native word size.
 This way, a 32bits processor will perform arithmetic operations or access memory faster when it deals with a 32bits long value that when it deals with a 16bits long value.
 I know, this is a bit contra-intuitive and a bit of an act of faith but it will be very long and tedious to go through the details to understand this.
 Actually I'm not sure I could successfully guide you through that path.

-To further illustrate this, below is a fragment of the ""Intel's  80396 Programmers's Reference Manual"" from 1986 (http://microsym.com/editor/assets/386intel.pdf).
-You can find it in section 2.2 ""Data Types"" page 24.
+To further illustrate this, below is a fragment of the "Intel's  80396 Programmers's Reference Manual" from 1986 (http://microsym.com/editor/assets/386intel.pdf).
+You can find it in section 2.2 "Data Types" page 24.

 > Note that words need not be aligned at even-numbered addresses and